fwong03/celery/docs/userguide/calling.rst

 On message
 ==========

-Celery supports catching all states changes by setting on_message callback.
+Celery supports catching all state changes by setting on_message callback.

 For example for long-running tasks to send task progress you can do something like this: